cosmorogers/Digital-Signage/README.md

 ===============

-A Digital Signage solution using Codeigniter (PHP & MySQL)
+A Digital Signage solution using CodeIgniter (PHP & MySQL)